-The Amazigh "Berbers" Dating as far back as 3000 BC, records identify a society known as the Amazigh, which is believed to have originated along North Africa's Mediterranean coast.
-Consisting primarily of farmers and upper-class merchants, the Amazigh became known as "Berbers," from the Latin word barbari, which was used to describe non-Arabic non-Latin and later speaking people of the region.
+The Amazigh "Berbers" Dating as far back as 3000 BC, records identify a society known as Amazigh, which is believed to have originated along North Africa's Mediterranean coast.
+Consisting primarily of farmers and upper-class merchants, the Amazigh known as "Berbers," from the Latin word barbari, which was used to describe non-Arabic non-Latin and later speaking people of the region.
 Early Contact The Berbers are believed to have lived in relative anonymity prior to the Phoenicians invading northern Africa in the 12th-century BC, where they established trading posts and colonies along the northern coast.
 Soon thereafter, the Carthaginians overran the area, expanding the colonies as part of the Carthaginian Empire.
 In the 2nd-century BC, a pattern of external rule was established, with the Carthaginians and the African

-IISTORY & Berbers fought a bitter civil war over land ownership and ethnic identity.
+Mediterranean coast succumbing to Roman dominance for nearly 600 years.
+Although ruled by outside forces, the Berbers continued to inhabit the northern coastal regions peacefully until the Arabs invaded in 682 AD.
+For centuries to follow, Arabs and Berbers fought a bitter civil war over land ownership and ethnic identity.
 It was not until after WWII that their common desire for independence unified Berbers and Arabs against colonial rule for a time, although ethnic strife between the two sects reemerged after independence.
 These conflicts led many Berbers to seek refuge in the Atlas and Rif Mountains, as well as along regions in or near the Sahara Desert.
 Rif Berbers The "Rif Berbers" traditionally occupied Morocco's Rif Mountains along the Mediterranean coast.
 Known as superior warriors, they initially contained French and Spanish occupation during the 6-year (1920-26) "Rif War" that annihilated nearly 16,000 soldiers.
 It was Berber tenacity and strategic location that eventually gave them a short-lived victory.
 With an elevation of 8,000 feet, the Rif Mountains are still home to one of the largest indigenous Berber tribes in the country (see p.6-7 of Political & Social Relations).
 Introduction of Islam With the Arab invasion came the spread of their Islamic faith to the Berbers.
 In most instances, Arabs controlled the major cities, although due to a lack of numbers they were unable to control the entire region, thus leaving much of the countryside and mountains to the Berbers.